-Under this bill, an assessor would have five years from the January 1, 2027 lien date (i.e., the supplemental assessment would have to be enrolled by January 1, 2032) to issue a supplemental assessment for the portion of the 2020-21 fiscal year following the date of purchase.
+Under this bill, an assessor would have five years from the January 1, 2027 lien date (i.e., the lien date following the January 1, 2026 lien date on which the property became subject to assessment) to issue a supplemental assessment for the portion of the 2020-21 fiscal year following the date of purchase.
+In other words, the assessor would have to enroll the supplemental assessment by January 1, 2032.